The province of North Sulawesi is an excellent place for those looking to step off Indonesia’s beaten track.

 Tangkoko is also home to threatened species such as the cuscus, hornbill and maleo, as well as rare rainforest flora.

-Guides are compulsory, with rangers charging 200,000R and 100,000R for morning and evening hikes respectively – keep in mind that the tarsiers only come out after dusk.
-Overnight stays in simple guesthouses (losmen) are also available and be sure to wear repellent, long sleeves and trousers for protection against insects.
+Guides are compulsory, with rangers charging 200,000R and 100,000R for morning and evening hikes respectively.
+Keep in mind the tarsiers only come out after dusk.
+Overnight stays in simple guesthouses (losmen) are also available.
+Be sure to wear repellent, long sleeves and trousers for protection against insects.